kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-4.md

 ## Summary Of The Series

-- A DataFrame is given as input, that contains 47 columns at the beginning.
+- A DataFrame is given as input that contains 47 columns at the beginning.
 - Dimensionality Reduction is performed on the columns, to filter and only keep relevant columns.
 - The `pyjanitor` module is widely used with its *method chaining syntax* to increase the speed of the cleaning procedure.
 - Unique values of each column give the basis for the steps needed to clean the columns.
-- Regular Expressions (**regex**) are mostly used to extract cell contents, that hold the valid data.
+- Regular Expressions (**regex**) are mostly used to extract cell contents that hold the valid data.
 - Regex are also used to replace invalid character patterns with valid ones.
 - Validation of the values, after cleaning is performed using regex patterns.
 - New `timedelta64[ns]` `time_listed` and `Point` geometry `gps` columns are created.

 ## Preparations for the Batch Operations
-The unique values are calculated for all columns, that are still to be cleaned and give the basis for the regex patterns used in the following steps to clean these remaining columns.
+The unique values are calculated for all columns that are still to be cleaned and give the basis for the regex patterns used in the following steps to clean these remaining columns.
 The output with all the unique values is truncated for readability.

 ```python